 Jean is a member of the board of directors of the Paleontological Research Institution and the Tompkins Cortland Community College Foundation.
 She formerly served on the boards of Tompkins County Area Development and the Cayuga Medical Center as well as state and national boards of her professional associations and many local not-for-profit organizations.
 Jean co-chaired the successful $2 million campaign for United Way of Tompkins County in 2008 and has also served as the chair of the Board of Trustees of Tompkins Cortland Community College.
 She and her husband, Daniel McPheeters, live in Brooktondale in a log home they built.

-Some of the other local boards where Larry has served include the Tompkins County Industrial Development Agency (TCIDA), Tompkins County Development Corporation (TCDC), Cayuga Medical Center Foundation, Cornell University Council of Entrepreneurship and Personal Enterprise, Tompkins County Chamber of Commerce, Red Cross, Tompkins County Public Library, East Hill Flying Club, Paleontological Research Institution, and Cayuga Nature Center.
-In 2010, he and his wife Trudy along with another couple co-chaired the local United Way campaign.
+Larry’s community activities include: Vice-Chair of Tompkins County Area Development’s (TCAD) Board of Directors, Chair of the Cayuga Health System Board, Director on the Legacy Foundation Board, member of the Tompkins County Air Services Board.
+Past service includes the Tompkins County Industrial Development Agency, Tompkins County Development Corporation, Cayuga Medical Center Foundation, Cornell University Council of Entrepreneurship and Personal Enterprise, Tompkins County Chamber of Commerce, Red Cross, United Way, Tompkins County Public Library, East Hill Flying Club, Paleontological Research Institution, and Cayuga Nature Center.